tr1ck3r/jwt-this/README.md

 # jwt-this

-**jwt-this** is a command line utility I created to simplify demonstration, evaluation, and simple testing with *Venafi Firefly*.
+**jwt-this** (pronounced "jot this") is a command line utility I created to simplify demonstration, evaluation, and simple testing with *Venafi Firefly*.
 When run, it generates a new signing key pair, uses it to sign and output a new JSON Web Token (JWT) containing specified *Firefly*-related claims, and starts a basic HTTP server (listening on port 8000 by default) where the signing public key is published via a JSON Web Key Set (JWKS) so it can be used by *Firefly* to verify the signature of the JWT.

 Use the JWT as the `Bearer` token value for the `Authorization` header required when requesting certificates from *Firefly* via gRPC, GraphQL, or REST.
 Make sure the *Firefly* has network